Who is Sherif Lanre? Meet the "outrageous" Love Island series 5 contestant, chef and rugby player

 Meet Sherif Lanre…

 Who is Sherif coupled up with on Love Island?
 After no-one stepped forward for him, Sherif chose to couple up with Amber – before she chose to step forward to Callum.
-Sherif then coupled up with Anna.
+Sherif then coupled up with Anna but the pair didn’t have a proper chance to explore a romance together, as Sherif broke the Love Island rules and was forced to leave the show.

 Age: 20